 Eli looked at her without understanding what she was trying to say.

-“I don’t know how to explain,” she stopped for a second as if she was trying to find the right words.
+“I don’t know how to explain,” she stopped for a second trying to find the right words.
 “Every time I learn something new about you, this stuff you call weird, I feel…” she doubted, “…honored,” she seemed pretty satisfied with the word.
 “Because I know you wouldn’t share these things with just anyone.
 So, knowing them, knowing they’re a part of you, even if you hate them, it makes me feel privileged to know you better.
 It makes me feel like you’re mine… Not in a sick possessive way, but…,” she sighed.
 “Urgh… I don’t know how to explain,” she shook her head faster this time.
 “It wouldn’t be weird, ok?
 You don’t have to worry about that,” she gave up on trying to explain.

 Eli smiled.
 He got what she meant.
 He felt that way too.
 He felt it when he paid special attention to her gestures; when he made sure she ate something after not seeing her for a while; when he made a joke to cheer her up when her face saddened; when he knew he was the only one who got her, who knew her, who could take care of her; and he felt like a man again, powerful, protective, because she was his, his and no one else’s.